wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_settxfee.md

 ---
-title: dash:settxfee \[POST\] {disallowed}
+title: settxfee  {disallowed} - Dash
-description: sets the transaction fee per kilobyte paid by transactions created bythis wallet.
+description: Example code for the settxfee  {disallowed} json-rpc method. Сomplete guide on how to use settxfee  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters